isaiahk1116/MovieAPIFrontEnd/README.md

 * Runs on http:/localhost:3000
 * User can add, delete, and update any movie
 * Link to API: https://github.com/isaiahk1116/MovieRestAPI
+* Note: API must be running for this app to work.

 # Tools
 * React JS